The Best Educational Apps For Kids: The 2020 Guide

 There is also a Den area that you can visit to discover the games your child has been playing.

-The best educational apps for children at Key Stage 1 (5 to 7 years old)
+The best educational apps for children age 5 to 7 years old (Key Stage 1)

 1. onebillion is a non-profit organisation based in London who have built comprehensive, scalable educational software for children in and out of school.